letoram/durden/README.md

 will add a config 'myconfig' to 'mycore' with somefile as first argument.

-Statusbar / Command Channel
-====

-By default, durden creates two named pipes (FIFO) in the APPLTEMP namespace (e.g. export ARCAN\_APPLTEMPPATH=/some/where but defaults to the specified appldir) with the name (durden\_status) and (durden\_control).
-These can be used to run remote controls and to update the statusbar.
-For instance, using
-i3status:

-    i3status | sed -e 's/^/status:/' > ~/durden/durden\_

-The command channel uses the format "namespace:command" where namespace is one of (command, global, target).
-In addition, the command name must be enabled in the built-in table in gconf.lua or manually added through the global/config/command\_channel path.
-The feature works much like normal custom target or global bindings, but with some additional (gfunc.lua) functions available to be exposed.

 Features and Status
 =====
 To get an overview of the features that have been implemented and features that